serebit/wraith-master/README.md

 - **gfduszynski**, for his work on [cm-rgb](https://github.com/gfduszynski/cm-rgb).
 Although I started Wraith Master before discovering cm-rgb, gfduszynski's groundwork made it viable for me to continue working on it.
 - **Adam Honse**, for his work on [OpenRGB](https://gitlab.com/CalcProgrammer1/OpenRGB).
 This had some extra documentation on specific functions that I was lacking.
 - **ballsystemlord**, **Kirk**, and **tralamazza** from the [AdoredTV](https://adoredtv.com/) Discord server, along with **[Apache](https://github.com/Apache-HB)** and **my dad**, for helping me figure out how the mirage frequencies are converted to byte values.
+- The fine people of the `#musl` channel on Freenode, for helping me out with getting Wraith Master working with gcompat.
 - **Cooler Master**, for manufacturing these great stock coolers, and being as helpful as they're allowed to be when I asked about how the USB interface worked.
 - **AMD**, for including actually decent stock coolers with their desktop processors.